-8.1.1 Supporting Recreation a.
-The County encourages the enjoyment of its many environmental assets through resort, tourism and recreation development that is sensitive to its environmental context. and Tourism Development Recreation and Tourism development should benefit residents of all ages and abilities and be located in close proximity to transportation networks. c.
+OLICIE DLICIES 8.1.1 Supporting Recreation and Tourism Development a.
+The County encourages the enjoyment of its many environmental assets through resort, tourism and recreation development that is sensitive to its environmental context. b.
+Recreation and Tourism development should benefit residents of all ages and abilities and be located in close proximity to transportation networks. c.
 The County may establish a Parks Classification System to support the future development of park areas within the County.
-8.1.2 Coordination with Adjacent Provincia Areas a.
-The County will seek to coordinate Recreation and Tourism development planning with adjacent provincial recreation or protected areas to ensure compatibility of land uses, protection of environmental areas, preservation of viewpoints and minimization of impacts from traffic, noise and other nuisances.
-8.1.3 Controlled Lake Access a.
-Responsible lake access management is critical to the long-term health of local waterbodies.
+8.1.2 Coordination with Adjacent Provincial Areas The County will seek to coordinate Recreation and Tourism development planning with adjacent provincial recreation or protected areas to ensure compatibility of land uses, protection of environmental areas, preservation of viewpoints and minimization of impacts from traffic, noise and other nuisances.
+8.1.3 Controlled Lake Access Responsible lake access management is critical to the long-term health of local waterbodies.
 The County will strive to ensure proper lake access management through the proper design and management of subdivision and development adjacent to waterbodies.
-8.1.4 Agri and Eco- Tourism a.
-Agri-tourism and responsible eco-tourism is supported throughout the County as a way of supporting agricultural operations, promoting agricultural products, preserving natural areas, encouraging economic diversification and showcasing the rural lifestyle.
-8.1.5 Reclaimed Resourc Extraction Areas a.
-Reclaimed natural resource extraction areas should be considered for future recreational, tourism and resort purposes.
+8.1.4 Agri and Eco- Tourism Agri-tourism and responsible eco-tourism is supported throughout the County as a way of supporting agricultural operations, promoting agricultural products, preserving natural areas, encouraging economic diversification and showcasing the rural lifestyle.
+8.1.5 Reclaimed Resource Extraction Areas Reclaimed natural resource extraction areas should be considered for future recreational, tourism and resort purposes.
 8.1.6 Providing a Local Benefit Recreation and resort development should provide a local and regional societal community and/or employment benefit.
 8.1.7 Public/Private Funding a.
-Opportunities for public/private funding arrangements may be supported where Recreation and Tourism development provides opportunities for public use. · was and I was made a black and a self and a
+Opportunities for public/private funding arrangements may be supported where Recreation and Tourism development provides opportunities for public use.